dalealleshouse/algorithms/graph_search/README.md

 each node once.
 As demonstrated below, they have the same basic structure with only slight deviations which make them uniquely suited for different purposes.

-Unless otherwise specified, graph search algorithms presented here work essentially the same for both directed and undirected graphs.
+Unless otherwise specified, the graph search algorithms presented here work essentially the same for both directed and undirected graphs.

 ## Asymptotic Complexity